Our Guide To Unpaid Leave In The UK

 When understanding and tracking unpaid leave in the UK you may feel like you’re negotiating peak-hour traffic along the M25 motorway.
 But if you keep your eyes on the road, you’ll be able to weave your way through the snarling traffic easily.

-Similarly, to steer human behavior, employers must pick up on the signals from their workforce.
+Similarly, to steer human behaviour, employers must pick up on the signals from their workforce.
 When used sensitively, unpaid leave can actually be a powerful bargaining tool that can improve employee goodwill.

 The good news is that while some unpaid leave in the UK is enshrined in law (we go into great detail below about unpaid parental leave) since not all enterprises can afford to release key personnel a good portion of unpaid leave is at your discretion.